-“It is not too much to say that the animal elicits the properties of the object, sensory and effective (or even brings them into being) through its capacity for creative investigation.”
+“It is not too much to say that the animal elicits the properties of the object, sensory and affective (or even brings them into being) through its capacity for creative investigation.”
 Pg.
 62

 “...we change ourselves, or the things around us, to increase our hope and satisfaction, and to decrease our fear and pain.”
 Pg.
 39